The Estates and Valuation section within the Environment

 haven't given proper written notice.

-How do I change
+How do I change the

-If you are already a tenant, the Council as your landlord and owner
+If you are already a tenant, the Council as your landlord and

-& Valuation Section.
+Estates & Valuation Section.

 You may also have to make an application for planning permission

 to change the use and pay the appropriate fee.
 The Planning

 Department will advise you whether planning permission is required